aprajitamathur/dockerdemo_examples/cowsay/README.md

 docker run aprajitamathur/my-fun-cowsay STARWEST
 We'll see the image get pulled from Docker Hub and start up.
 Magic, huh?

-Wrap-up
-While this was a pretty simple application, let's think about what was needed to run the application.
+#Summary
+We needed a ubuntu system,cowsay package, and a simple way to execute the cowsay command.
+Before docker contriners , this would take several tries before it worked.

-We needed a PHP runtime engine, an Apache HTTP server, and a PHP script.
-Before containers, we would have needed to have a machine that had the correct versions installed and make the script available.
+We needed to have a machine that had everything installed and instructions on how to run cowsay on that system.
-But, our container image shipped everything it needed to run.
+But, our image shipped everything anyone needs to run this out of the box .
-We created our container image using a Dockerfile, which assures our application is consistent no matter where we build it.
-With it being a text file, the full environment of our application can be version controlled!